Super Spacefortress Macross (video game): Reception and legacy

 Super Spacefortress Macross was moderately popular in arcades; In Japan, Game Machine listed it on their October 15, 1992 issue as being the seventh most-popular arcade game during the month.
 The Japanese publication Micom BASIC Magazine also ranked it at the number six spot in popularity on their December 1992 issue.

 Super Spacefortress Macross garnered mixed reception from critics prior to and since its launch.
 Computer and Video Games Julian Rignall described the game as "the most yawnsome, bog-standard vertically scrolling shoot 'em up I've played since the last one", criticizing its "dull" action, bland visuals, predictable end bosses and weapon system.
 Sinclair Users John Cook stated that the title's fast-paced action made it worth playing, but noted that it offered nothing original.
 Gamests five reviewers regarded it to be a cohesive game as a whole, finding its low difficulty to be accessible but unsatisfactory when compared to more difficult shooters like Dogyuun and felt mixed regarding the graphics, as well as expressing doubt if people would play it for the brand recognition.
 Digitisers Paul Rose and Tim Moore wrote that it was fun despite the lack of originality and found its gameplay to be decent.
 However, Rose and Moore criticized its "leathery" graphics when compared with titles like Axelay and Thunder Force IV.

 Retrospective commentary for Super Spacefortress Macross has been equally mixed.
 AllGames Kyle Knight found it to be a good shooter without gimmicks, stating that its gameplay was entertaining but noted the lack of innovation.
 Knight commended its intense action and the large number of sprites on-display, but also criticized this aspect due to the difficulty of distinguishing incoming hazards on-screen.
 He felt that its simple-looking background elements were reminiscent of Terra Cresta, but criticized the visuals for being outdated as well as the "dull" and repetitive music.
 José Ángel Ciudad of Spanish magazine GamesTech regarded it as "spectacular vertical shooter that repeats classic schemes."
 Retro Gamers Stuart Hunt commended its visual style for being intricately detailed and the variety found within the levels, but also criticized this aspect for being "drab", while noting that more hardcore players would find "little" in terms of challenge.
 Hunt ultimately deemed it to be "a competent shooter but one that feels a bit flat against the genre's best titles."

-Following the release of Super Spacefortress Macross, Banpresto would publish two more Macross arcade games: Chō Jikū Yōsai Macross II (1993), a horizontal-scrolling shooter based on the 1992 OVA Super Dimensional Fortress Macross II: Lovers Again developed by NMK, and Macross Plus (1996), another vertical-scrolling shooter based on the OVA and anime film of the same name developed by MOSS.
+Following the release of Super Spacefortress Macross, Banpresto would publish two more Macross arcade games: Super Dimension Fortress Macross II (1993), a horizontal-scrolling shooter based on the 1992 OVA Super Dimensional Fortress Macross II: Lovers Again developed by NMK, and Macross Plus (1996), another vertical-scrolling shooter based on the OVA and anime film of the same name developed by MOSS.